OtherMythos/avDocumentation/setup/engineStartup.rst

 It contains simple metadata that the engine can use.
 For instance the data directory in this example is defined to be in the same directory as the setup file, wherever that might be.

 All other paths are defined relative to the data directory.
+For example, providing a path to the squirrel entry file as shown above will expect it to be in the same directory as the provided data directory.
+If the squirrel entry file was specified as ``../entry.something`` the file would be expected to reside in the directory above the data directory, and have the name ``entry.something``.
+If the user doesn't want to provide relative paths, they can also supply absolute paths.

 ..
 Note::